 The first step to diagnose an animal with a collapsing trachea is to take radiographs.
 Radiographs are a good, noninvasive imaging modality that can sometimes identify a collapsing trachea.
 It is important to note that radiographs do not diagnose 100 percent of the cases because the trachea is not flattened at all times, and a radiographic image only captures a moment in time.
-Because the trachea is not always collapsed and is constantly changing, other diagnostic tests may be required.
+Because the trachea is not always collapsed, other diagnostic tests may be required.